ClaudiaBiplus/Console-Finances/README.md

 ## Deployed Application

-You can access the live application at the following URL: [Coding Quiz Challenge Live](claudiabiplus.github.io/Console-Finances/)
+You can access the live application at the following URL: [Console Finances](claudiabiplus.github.io/Console-Finances/)